DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author and DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997.
 Updated November 2017.

-Intraepidermal squamous cell carcinoma (SCC) is a common superficial form of skin cancer.
+Intraepidermal squamous cell carcinoma (SCC) is a common superficial form of keratinocyte cancer.
 It is also known as Bowen disease, intraepidermal carcinoma (IEC) and carcinoma in situ (SCC in situ).

 Intraepidermal SCC is derived from squamous cells, the flat epidermal cells that make keratin, the horny protein that makes up skin, hair and nails.
 ‘Intraepidermal’ and ‘in situ’ mean the malignant cells are confined to the tissue of origin, in this case, the epidermis.